Moshe Bar-Asher

-Moshe Bar-Asher (משה בר-אשר; born 1939, Ksar es Souk, Morocco) is an Israeli linguist and the president of the Academy of the Hebrew Language in Jerusalem.
+Moshe Bar-Asher (משה בר-אשר; born 1939, Ksar es Souk, Morocco) is an Israeli linguist and the former president of the Academy of the Hebrew Language in Jerusalem.

 Biography

 Moshe Ben Harush (later Bar-Asher) was born in Ksar es Souk (modern Errachidia), Morocco.
 He immigrated to Israel in 1951 when he was twelve years old.

 Bar-Asher received his Ph.D from the Hebrew University in 1976.

 Academic career

 Between 1981 and 1983 he was chair of Hebrew University's Department of the Hebrew Language.
 From 1983 to 1986 he served as chair of the university's Institute for Jewish Studies.
 In 1987 he became vice president of the Academy of the Hebrew Language, of which he was appointed president in 1993.

 Bar-Asher's scholarship focuses on Rabbinic Hebrew, Palestinian Syriac and Jewish languages.